 Although meat is expensive, it isn’t something that I completely eliminate from my budget grocery list.
 However, I forget about the filet mignon and instead reach for inexpensive pork or chicken breasts (either fresh or frozen, depending on the sale-of-the-moment).
 I’m incredible cognizant of sales, value packs, coupons and Manager’s Sales – all of which can equate to incredible savings.

-When adding meat to your shopping list on a budget, consider opting for a less expensive cut of meat, weighing the value of bone-in versus boneless (literally) and even asking the butcher for discounts on soon-to-expire meat.
+When adding meat to your shopping list on a budget, consider opting for a less expensive cut of meat.
+A few ways that you can save money on meat while shopping for groceries on a budget is to price out the difference between ground beef or a mixture of ground beef and pork, weigh the value of bone-in versus boneless (literally), and ask the butcher for discounts on soon-to-expire meat.

-All that said, if you really need to pare down your grocery shopping on a budget list to the bare minimum, then forego the meat altogether and buy other cheaper protein-rich products.
+All that said, if you really need to pare down your grocery shopping on a budget list to the bare minimum, then forego the meat altogether and put other cheaper protein-rich products on your low cost grocery list instead.

 While there is no doubt that organic farm fresh eggs are ideal, they are not always affordable.
 For my cheap weekly grocery list, I at least aim for the cage-free eggs – which are not as cheap as the cheapest option, but are said to have more health benefits.